ckeditor/ckeditor5/docs/getting-started/integrations/dotnet.md

 You get ready-to-use code tailored to your needs!

+## Setting up the project

+For the purpose of these guides, we will use a basic ASP.NET Core project created with `dotnet new webapp`.
+You can refer to the [ASP.NET Core documentation](https://learn.microsoft.com/en-us/aspnet/core/getting-started/?view=aspnetcore-7.0) to learn how to set up a project in the framework.

-## Ingegrating using .zip
+## Ingegrating using ZIP

 ## Integrating from CDN

-For the purpose of this guide, we will use a basic ASP.NET Core project created with `dotnet new webapp`.
-You can refer to the [ASP.NET Core documentation](https://learn.microsoft.com/en-us/aspnet/core/getting-started/?view=aspnetcore-7.0) to learn how to set up a project in the framework.

 Once the project has been prepared, create an `assets/vendor/ckeditor5.js` file in the existing `wwwroot` directory in your app.
 Your folder structure should resemble this one: